100askTeam/100ask_lvgl_docs/docs/overview/style.md

 <summary>查看原文</summary>
 <p>

-*Styles* are used to set the appearance of the objects.
+*Styles* are used to set the appearance of objects.
 Styles in lvgl are heavily inspired by CSS.
-The concept in nutshell is as follows:
+The concept in a nutshell is as follows:

 - A style is an `lv_style_t` variable which can hold properties like border width, text color and so on.
 It's similar to a `class` in CSS.
 - Styles can be assigned to objects to change their appearance.
-During the assignment the target part (*pseudo element* in CSS) and target state (*pseudo class*) can be specified.
-For example one can add `style_blue` to the knob of a slider when it's in pressed state.
+Upon assignment, the target part (*pseudo-element* in CSS) and target state (*pseudo class*) can be specified.For example one can add `style_blue` to the knob of a slider when it's in pressed state.
 - The same style can be used by any number of objects.
-- Styles can be cascaded which means multiple styles can be assigned to an object and each style can have different properties.
-Therefore not all properties have to be specified in style.
-LVLG will look for a property until a style defines it or use a default if it's not spefied by any of the styles.
-For example `style_btn` can result in a default gray button and `style_btn_red` can add only a `background-color=red` to overwrite the background color.
+- Styles can be cascaded which means multiple styles may be assigned to an object and each style can have different properties.
+Therefore, not all properties have to be specified in a style.
+LVGL will search for a property until a style defines it or use a default if it's not specified by any of the styles.For example `style_btn` can result in a default gray button and `style_btn_red` can add only a `background-color=red` to overwrite the background color.
-- Later added styles have higher precedence.
-It means if a property is specified in two styles the later added will be used.
+- The most recently added style has higher precedence.
+This means if a property is specified in two styles the newest style in the object will be used.
-- Some properties (e.g. text color) can be inherited from the parent(s) if it's not specified in the object.
+- Some properties (e.g. text color) can be inherited from a parent(s) if it's not specified in an object.
-- Objects can have local styles that have higher precedence than "normal" styles.
+- Objects can also have local styles with higher precedence than "normal" styles.
 - Unlike CSS (where pseudo-classes describe different states, e.g. `:focus`), in LVGL a property is assigned to a given state.
 - Transitions can be applied when the object changes state.